VASP¶

 Application Information, Documentation, and Support¶

 See the developers page for information about VASP, including links to documentation, workshops, tutorials, and other information.
 Instructions for building the code and preparing input files can be found in the VASP Online Manual.
-For troubleshooting, see the VASP users forum for technical help and support-related questions; see also the list of known issues.
-For help with issues specific to the NERSC module, please file a support ticket.
+For troubleshooting, see our troubleshooting guide for frequently asked questions and additional links to support pages.

 Using VASP at NERSC¶